Punjabi Sikhs

-Punjabi Sikhs primarily inhabit the Indian state of Punjab, the only Sikh-majority administrative division on Earth.
+Punjabi Sikhs are an ethnoreligious group of Punjabis who adhere to Sikhism.
+The global Sikh population is primarily composed of Punjabis.
+Punjabi Sikhs primarily inhabit and form the largest religious community in the Indian state of Punjab, the only Sikh-majority administrative division in the world.
 Punjabi Sikhs make up 57.69% of the state’s population.
-Many have ancestry from the greater Punjab region, an area that was partitioned between India and Pakistan in 1947.
-In the contemporary era, apart from Indian Punjab, Punjabi Sikhs are found in large numbers across the Indian states of Haryana, Himachal Pradesh, Uttarakhand, Delhi, Chandigarh, Rajasthan, Madhya Pradesh, Uttar Pradesh and Maharashtra.
-Large numbers are also found in the United States, Canada, Australia, New Zealand and Britain, due to various immigration waves over the centuries.
+Apart from Indian Punjab, Punjabi Sikhs are found in large numbers across the Indian states of Haryana, Himachal Pradesh, Uttarakhand, Delhi, Chandigarh, Rajasthan, Madhya Pradesh, Uttar Pradesh and Maharashtra.
+Large numbers are also found in the United States, Canada, Australia, New Zealand, Britain, and Malaysia due to various immigration waves over the centuries.

+The majority of Sikhs are of an ethnic Punjabi-background and Sikhism today is a non-proselytizing religion.
+Throughout Sikhism's history, it remained mostly a Punjabi-affair, despite some inclinations of Sindhis and other South Asian ethnic groups becoming associated with the religion on the boundaries, such as in the form of the Nanakpanthi tradition.
+Sikhism became a "global" religion in the migration-period, but this is due to emigration from the Punjab and intermarying with non-Punjabis.
+Thus, non-Punjabi conversion to Sikhism has been limited mostly to solitary conversions.